udacity/CVND---Gesture-Recognition/README.md

 ## 3. Create Your Own Model

 The `model.py` module already has a simple 3D CNN model that you can use to train your gesture recognition system.
-You are encouraged to modify `model.py` to create your own 3D CNN arquitecture.
+You are encouraged to modify `model.py` to create your own 3D CNN architecture.

 ## 4. Modify the CSV Files For Quick Testing (Optional)